Node Profiles of Symmetric Digital Search Trees: Concentration Properties: Expected Values of the External Profile

-Since $\frac12(\cos\ve+1)<1$, this proves \eqref{Mk1-o}.
+Since $\frac12<\frac12(\cos\ve+1)<1$, this proves \eqref{Mk1-o}.

-Now we consider the sector $\vert\arg(z)\vert\le\ve$.
-The required bound $\tilde{M}_{k,1}(z)=\mathcal{O}(|z|)$ will follow from (\ref{exp-Mk1}) and the smallness of $F(z)/z$ to be proved in Proposition \ref{Th5} below (see also Remark~\ref{F-for-small-z}).
-It is also possible to give a direct proof although with a weaker estimate (sufficient for our de-Poissonization purposes).
+Now we consider the sector $\vert\arg(z)\vert\le \ve$.
+The required bound $\tilde{M}_{k,1}(z)= \mathcal{O}(|z|)$ will follow from \eqref{exp-Mk1} and the smallness of $F(z)/z$ to be proved in Proposition \ref{Th5} below (see also Remark~\ref{F-for-small-z}).
+It is also possible to give a direct proof, although with a weaker estimate (sufficient for our de-Poissonization purposes, however, which would lead to weaker error terms in the subsequent estimates).
 By \eqref{equ-Mk1}

-and induction on $k$, we deduce the (slightly worse) bound $\tilde{M}_{k,1}(z) =\mathcal{O}(\vert z\vert^{1+\ve'})$. \end{proof}
+and induction on $k$, we deduce the (slightly worse) bound $\tilde{M}_{k,1}(z) = \mathcal{O}(\vert z\vert^{1+\ve'})$. \end{proof}

 By the asymptotic expansion \eqref{pc} and Lemma~\ref{JS-Mk1} (which also gives bounds on the derivatives of $\tilde{M}_{k,1}(z)$ by Ritt's theorem; see \cite{HwFuZa}), we can justify the ``Poisson heuristic" for $\mu_{n,k}$ as follows. \begin{lmm} For large $n$ and $0\le k\le n$